Labadists: Bohemia Manor

 The mother colony in Friesland sent two envoys, Jasper Danckaerts and Peter Schlüter (or Sluyter), to purchase land for a colony.
 Danckaerts, an experienced seafarer, kept a journal which has survived and has been published.
 It is a valuable early account of life in colonial New Netherland (later New York), on the Chesapeake and the Delaware in 1679–80 and includes several hand drawings and maps.

 Danckaerts and Schlüter met the son of Augustine Herman, a successful Maryland businessman, in New York and he introduced them to his father in 1679.
 Herman was impressed with the men and their group.
-Initially Herman did not want to grant land to them, only permit Labadist settlement, but in 1683, he conveyed a tract of 3,750 acres (15 km²) on his land Bohemia Manor in Cecil County, Maryland, to them because of legal issues.
-The group established a colony which grew rapidly to between 100-200 members.
+Initially Herman did not want to grant land to them, only permit Labadist settlement, but in 1683, he conveyed a tract of 3,750 acres (15 km2) on his land Bohemia Manor in Cecil County, Maryland, to them because of legal issues.
+The group established a colony which grew rapidly to between 100 and 200 members.

 In the 1690s a gradual decline set in and finally the practice of communal sharing was suspended.
 From that moment on the Labadists dwindled, both in Maryland, which ceased to exist after 1720, and in Friesland they had died out by 1730.